jnchen12a/Enigma-2.0/README.md

 ![Image of GUI](/images/gui_used.png)

-If you'd like to see an example of what the "I'm feeling goofy" mode outputs, take a look at /images/goofy.png.
+If you'd like to see an example of what the "I'm feeling goofy" mode outputs, take a look at /images/goofy.png (SPOILER ALERT!).

 ## Changelog
-Last updated 8/25/2024 by Jason Chen
+Last updated 8/28/2024 by Jason Chen